SINTEF/dlite/doc/user_guide/datamodels.md

 | http://onto-ns.com/meta/test/0.1/m1 | First data model.  | Datamodel 1 | length       | float64      | cm           | emmo:Length     |              |              |               |
 | http://onto-ns.com/meta/test/0.1/m2 | Second data model. | Datamodel 2 | key          | string       |              |                 | indices      | int          | N,M           |

+To illustrate that table may contain additional columns, not used for the generation of datamodels, a column 'title' has been added to the above example.

-This table defines the following two datamodels:
+The table defines the following two datamodels:

 ```yaml
 uri: http://onto-ns.com/meta/test/0.1/m1